• Tour Guide/Interpretation • Visitor Information

 Where: Shark Valley Visitors Center, Everglades National Park, and Oasis Visitor Center, Big Cypress National Preserve

 Meet at the Shark Valley Visitor Center at 8:00 am, bring your bike, water, helmet and sunscreen.
 There will be a ride around the 15 mile loop, which will take approximately 2.5 hours.
-Then go to the Oasis Visitor Center for the presentation part of the training.
+Then go to another nearby location (TBD) for the presentation part of the training.